axelarnetwork/axelar-contract-deployments/sui/docs/link-token.md

 Solution: ensure the correct remote token address is specified when calling `link_coin`

-**Manager Type Not Supported for Custom Token Manager**
+**Unsupported Native Manager Type**
 ```
 ECannotDeployInterchainTokenManager: cannot deploy an interchain token token manager type remotely
 ```

-Problem: trying to call `link_coin` with an unsupported token manager type fails.
+Problem: calling `link_coin` with an interchain token native token manager type, for the destination chain, is unsupported and coin linking fails.

-Solution: use MINT_BURN or LOCK_UNLOCK token manager type for token manager type when calling `link_coin`.
+Solution: use MINT_BURN or LOCK_UNLOCK token manager type for the destination token manager parameter of `link_coin`.

 **Invalid Remote Destination**
 ```
 ECannotDeployRemotelyToSelf: cannot deploy custom token to this chain remotely, use register_custom_coin instead
 ```

-Problem: Sui has been declared as the remote destination in a call to `link_coin`
+Problem: Sui has been declared as the remote destination in a call to `link_coin`.

-Solution: use a different (not Sui) for the `destination` parameter.
+Solution: use a different chain name (not Sui) for the `destination` parameter.

 **CoinType Mismatch**
 ```
 ECoinTypeMissmatch: receiving coin type does not match the coin type specified
 ```

-Problem: `receive_link_coin<T>` type argmument generic (`T`) does not match the coin type that was decoded from GMP as the destination token address.
+Problem: the `receive_link_coin<T>` type argmument generic (`T`) does not match the coin type that was decoded from GMP as the destination token address.

-Solution: Ensure the correct `CoinType` is being sent in the `linkToken` request from the source chain.
+Solution: Ensure the correct `CoinType` is being broadcast in the `linkToken` request from the source chain.

 ## Best Practices & Security

 1. **Salt Management**: Use unique salts for each token linking operation.
-On Sui, the salt must be 66 characters matching Sui address format (e.g. 32 bytes).
+On Sui, the salt must be 0x + 64 hex characters (e.g. 32 bytes) matching Sui address format.
-2. **Token Control**: Ensure you have proper control over both tokens (e.g. `TreasuryCap` for MINT_BURN types on Sui)
+2. **Token Control**: Ensure you have proper control over both tokens (e.g. `TreasuryCap` for MINT_BURN token manager types on Sui).
-3. **TreasuryCap Security**: For MINT_BURN token managers on Sui, the `TreasuryCap` is transferred to the token manager.
+3. **TreasuryCap Security**: For MINT_BURN token managers, the `TreasuryCap` is transferred to the token manager.
 Ensure this is intended before proceeding, and that any precedent transactions (such as minting yourself tokens) has been taken care of before transferring the `TreasuryCap`.
 4. **Decimal Precision**: Be aware of decimal differences between chains.
-ITS Hub automatically handles scaling, but understand the implications for your use case
+ITS Hub automatically handles scaling, but understand the implications for your use case.